 The footnote, "Preliminary work.
 Under review by the International Conference on Machine Learning (ICML).
-Do not distribute." must be modified to "Appearing in Proceedings of the 29th International Conference on Machine Learning, Edinburgh, Scotland, UK, 2012.
-Copyright 2012 by the author(s)/owner(s)."
+Do not distribute." must be modified to "Proceedings of the

+31st International Conference on Machine Learning, Beijing, China, 2014.
+JMLR: W&CP volume 32.
+Copyright 2014 by the author(s)."

-For those using the $\LaTeX$ style file, simply change \usepackage{icml2012} to
+For those using the LATEX style file, simply change \usepackage{icml2014} to

-\usepackage[accepted]{icml2012}
+'''

+\usepackage[accepted] {icml2014}

+'''